ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ## Security
 {: #security}

-Manage the IP whitelist for your deployment.
+Manage the IP allowlist for your deployment.

-### `ibmcloud cdb deployment-whitelist-list`
+### `ibmcloud cdb deployment-allowlist-list`
-{: #deployment-whitelist-list}
+{: #deployment-allowlist-list}

 Short version - `wl-ls`

-Displays the current whitelist for a deployment.
+Displays the current allowlist for a deployment.

 ```
 ibmcloud cdb deployment-whitelist-list <deployment name or CRN> [--json]